Frequently Asked Questions

 The following are frequently asked questions about the project.
 If you have a question that is not answered below, please contact JUHSD Project Manager Tina Van Raaphorst at tina@juhsd.net.

 The Jefferson Union High School District’s mission is to offer a world class education to the students in our community.
 This continues to be a challenge as we are the lowest funded high school district in San Mateo County.
-We cannot attract and retain our educational staff and lose approximately 25% of our staff every year.
 The District would like to raise revenue by developing the property at Serramonte Del Rey which is something we have done successfully in the past at this site.

 JUHSD will negotiate long-term leases with developers to build market-rate housing units on the property.
 We will retain ownership of the land and the money from the lease can go into the general fund to be used for any educational purpose.
 We have passed multiple parcel taxes and do not feel it is viable to try to tax a largely working, middle class community once again to raise revenue.